 - Start with preparing all your vegetables as per above.
 Feel free to cut them into small chunks instead of matchsticks, whatever works for you!

-- Heat one Tbsp of oil in a large pan or wok and pour in your whisked eggs as you would if making scrambled eggs.
+- Heat one tablespoon of oil in a large pan or wok and pour in your whisked eggs as you would if making scrambled eggs.
 Once cooked take them out onto a plate.

 - Heat remaining tablespoon of oil in the same pan and add your carrot and broccoli stalk sticks (if using) and fry them for approx. 5 minutes.
 These veggies take the longest to become tender hence we give them some head start here.